akankshabhagat/researchaibot/README.md

 ### 👩‍💻 Introduction

 I’ve built an intelligent dual-agent research system that can automatically gather and summarize information from the web.
-It’s designed using modular, modern AI frameworks like **LangGraph** and **LangChain**, integrates **Tavily** for real-time web crawling, and uses **Google Gemini** to generate high-quality, human-like responses.
+It’s designed using modular, modern AI frameworks like **LangGraph** and **LangChain**, integrates **Tavily** for real-time web crawling, and uses **Google Gemini** to generate high-quality responses.
 The final output is served through a clean and simple **Streamlit** interface. the researchaibot is deployed on streamlits community cloud  and is running .feel free to give it a try.
 ---